-About Pedersen Company LLC
+About Pedersen Company PLLC

 Pedersen and Company is a specialized intellectual property (IP) law firm.
 Our team of attorneys and associates works together across a broad base of expertise to produce cost-effective IP solutions in the areas of domestic and foreign patent, trademark, copyright, and trade secret issues, licenses and other contracts, and litigation.